soobin27/embsys310/assignment01/embedded device example.md

 # embsys310

 I would like to discuss the Ring security contact sensor.
+IoT seems to be enabling a plethora of new consumer security devices that help consumers keep their homes safe.
+I have a Ring video doorbell device and some wifi cameras that I set up for home security and I find them very useful.
 This sensor detects when a door or window is open and sends a signal wirelessly to its base station which is connected to the cloud that sends a push a notification to the user's app.
 It also operates on a battery and is not expected to be recharged more than once a year or so.